A Framework for Real-Time Volcano-Seismic Event Recognition Based on Multi-Station Seismograms and Semantic Segmentation Models: Discussion

+\textbf{Effect of Window Size:} To gauge the impact of temporal context, we evaluated all models at multiple window lengths.
+Performance dropped sharply when the window was reduced from 80 s, indicating that broad context is essential for reliable event discrimination.
+PhaseNet—the 1-D baseline—performs much closer to the 2-D models in terms of detection than in terms of classification, reflecting its design for binary earthquake detection and its limitations in multi-class tasks.

+Our maximum window length (80\,s) was constrained by database curation and computational limitations.
+However, given the results, we believe that longer windows could provide better performance and robustness in general and should be explored in future works.

-Interestingly, UNet, the oldest and simplest architecture, proved to be the best model overall.
-We attribute UNet’s superiority to two factors.
-First, more complex architectures, like UNet++, DeepLabV3+, and SwinUNet, are designed for image segmentation tasks where abstract features and more complex embeddings represent important advantages.
-However, in seismic signal analysis, most event differentiation happens at the time-frequency level, where standard convolutional layers appear to be sufficient.
-Second, UNet’s smaller size—about a third of the parameters of the other models—facilitates more efficient parameter updates and greater resistance to overfitting.
-This is very clear when noting that, although all models performed similarly when fitting over the NVChVC volcano, the UNet architecture showed the best noise robustness and flexibility to new datasets (other volcanoes).
+\textbf{Model Comparison:} The UNet architecture proved to be the best model overall.
+This superiority may be due to the fact that more complex architectures, like UNet++, DeepLabV3+, and SwinUNet, are designed for image segmentation tasks where abstract features and more complex embeddings represent important advantages.
+In seismic signal analysis, however, event differentiation occurs largely at the time–frequency level, for which standard convolutional layers appear sufficient.
+PhaseNet consistently underperformed compared to the 2-D models, matching their accuracy only on single-event datasets (e.g., VCA and LDM) or when only detection is evaluated (see Figure \ref{fig:F1_vs_stride}).
+This further underscores its design limitations: although effective for binary earthquake detection (demonstrated, for instance, in \cite{Kim2023}, where PhaseNet was successfully adapted for phase picking of VT events at Hakone volcano) it lacks the architectural flexibility required for multi-class event recognition tasks.
+Notably, DeepLabV3+ packs just 3.2 million parameters—fewer than PhaseNet’s 4.3 million—yet it systematically outperformed PhaseNet and ranked second overall in many of our evaluations.